dankar/dankar.github.io/_posts/2015-04-12-altair-8800-emulator.md

 I then decided to create a real schematic and PCB in KiCad and get it manufactured.

-The results were pretty okay considering I had no idea what I was doing:
+I was pretty happy with the results considering I hadn't done any PCB design previously:

 ![Figure 1]({{site.url}}/assets/img/panel.sch.svg)

+_Resulting schematic in KiCad_

 ![Figure 2]({{site.url}}/assets/img/panel-brd.svg)

+_Resulting PCB layout in KiCad_

 I placed an order from seeedstudio.com and a week later I had my PCBs.

 ![Figure 3]({{site.url}}/assets/img/pcb_manu.jpg)

-/The PCBs as delivered from seeedstudio.com/
+_The PCBs as delivered from seeedstudio.com_

 ![Figure 4]({{site.url}}/assets/img/finished_pcb.jpg)

-/After a lot of soldering/
+_After a lot of soldering_

 After a night of soldering I had the result shown in the first video.